MatokUK/hasekell-book/05/readme.md

 ### 02

-Suppose that a coordinate grid of size m x n is given ny the list of all pairs (x,y) of integers such that 0 <= x <= m and 0 <= y <= n.
+Suppose that a coordinate grid of size m x n is given by the list of all pairs (x,y) of integers such that 0 <= x <= m and 0 <= y <= n.
 Using a list comprehensions, define a function
-`grid :: Int -> Int -> [(Intm Int)]` that returns a coordinate grid of a given size.
+`grid :: Int -> Int -> [(Int, Int)]` that returns a coordinate grid of a given size.
 For example:

 ```